fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 ### More on queries

-With GraphQl it is possible to combine multiple fields of type <i>Query</i>, or "separate queries" into one query.
+With GraphQL it is possible to combine multiple fields of type <i>Query</i>, or "separate queries" into one query.
 For example the following query returns both the amount of persons in the phonebook and their names:

 ```js
 query {